trek-view/basecamp/_posts/2021-11-12-gopro-what-are-lrv-thm-files.md

 When you download videos from your GoPro’s memory card, you might have noticed in addition to the `.mp4` or `.360` files, `.lrv`, `.thm` and `.wav` files.

-These files are both GoPro specific, and used by GoPro software (on the camera screen and in mobile apps).
+`.thm` and `.lrv` files are both GoPro specific, and used by GoPro software (on the camera screen and in mobile apps).

 <img class="img-fluid" src="/assets/images/blog/2021-11-12/gopro-360-thm-lrv-files-sm.png" alt="GoPro LRV and THM Files" title="GoPro LRV and THM Files" />